 For this year’s upcoming Thanksgiving turkey, the team here at Memphis Wood Fire Grills did a side-by-side taste test with two identical birds, each prepared a bit differently.
-With the first, we prepared it simply using one of our favorite rubs (recipe below).
+With the first, we prepared it simply using one of our favorite dry rubs.
 With the second, we took a popular turkey brine recipe from the Food Network and brined it overnight and then added the identical rub prior to cooking.
-And of course, we cooked our turkeys on one of our amazing wood fire pellet grills (we’re a bit biased when it comes to cooking methods), but the brine and rub recipes should be applicable regardless of your cooking style or appliance.

 - 2 gal.
 Cold Water